 “...embrace that which is unknown, derive wonder from illogical consequences, and then carry out experiments, derive further empirical observations based on the resultant emergent properties in that very moment of experience… make conjectures based entirely on the confusions about what was to be obtained, and generate questions which wh remain unanswerable…” Extract from ‘The Pressure of Ideas'

-On the 28th / 06/2020 Para lab met up at Brunclough reservoir.
+On the 28th / 06/2020 para lab met up at Brunclough reservoir.
 Everyone was tasked with creating ’a device to test the material properties of a thing’.
 I produced an edition of 15 Meander~Delta objects [drawings and text contained within a petri dish] with which to collect things and make notes, I also brought a homemade tardigrade extractor [salad spinner].
-The wind and rain on occasion proved to be too disrupting to do any detailed work – or too difficult even speak to each other… https://www.instagram.com/p/CCEcx1-F7fD/?utm_source=ig_web_button_share_sheet https://www.instagram.com/p/CB-3MrkllD6/?utm_source=ig_web_button_share_sheet https://www.instagram.com/p/CCBafc3F-2n/?utm_source=ig_web_button_share_sheet
+The wind and rain on occasion proved to be too disrupting to do any detailed work – or too difficult even speak to each other… https://www.instagram.com/p/CB-3MrkllD6/?utm_source=ig_web_button_share_sheet https://www.instagram.com/p/CCBafc3F-2n/?utm_source=ig_web_button_share_sheet

-"The Meander~Delta method is a form of direct experiential collaborative research enacted through walking and doing experiments in the natural [or other] environment.
-The aim is that this process may lead to new ideas and discussions which cause the participant to meander from the planned course of action to reveal alternative routes and different ways of looking.
-During the meander, notes are made, and the results of the experiments recorded; The collection and sorting of these materials form the ~Delta object: an archive of the event.
+Meandering is an experiential research method enacted through walking in the natural [or urban] environment whist being tasked with a specific activity [collecting, experimenting, sampling the environment].
+The aim is that this process may lead to new ideas and discussions which cause the participants to meander from the planned course of action and in doing so reveal alternative routes and different ways of looking.
+During the meander, notes are made, and the process is recorded; The sorting of residual material generated become a "Delta object" an archive of the event.
 Meander 1.
 To slowly wander from a given course.
 2. (of a river or road) follow a winding course 3. a journey that has no particular direction: ~Delta 1.
 The accumulation and sorting of material as

 I was invited by Annie Carpenter and Nicola Ellis to Allenhead Arts for a few days of art and science during the night of the Orionids meteor shower, hoping for clear yet dark skies.
 They had been resident artists there over the last few months https://www.acart.org.uk/ .
 In a continuing effort to make my activities more sustainable and portable, I decided to cycle from Penrith to a remote location in the heart of the North Pennines which boasts the darkest skies in the UK.
 I was one of the most hellish bike rides I have ever endured.
 And I am no stranger to big hilly bike rides.
 One of my typical problems when taking part in this kind of open-ended participatory creative

 I teamed up with artist Annie Carpenter to pull together a small group of artists and friends for a night of ‘fieldwork’.
 We organised an overnighter to do some experiments and have discussions together in the relaxed atmosphere of Middlewood Trust study centre; an off-grid permaculture farm.
 I had worked here before with [Annie and Sam Illingworth] doing some workshops with their students on a previous 'field research' style project.
 The concept captured my interest.
 We wanted to create a situation where we could work as well as have time and space to chat about ideas with others.
-I decided rather than drive my car, I would take a few days out and make a road trip out of it and cycle.
+My equipment consisted of my laptop, Arduino, [with a relay shield for experiments] and some electronics, GoPro, 360-degree camera.
+Also a heavy rechargeable